 Global PC shipments stalled in the quarter, marking a seventh-straight quarter of tepid growth, amid weakness in Europe and the growing popularity of tablets, research released this month by Gartner Inc. showed.

 Top chipmaker Intel Corp.
-(INTC) this week scaled back its annual sales forecast as personal computer-demand fails to rebound among consumers in the U.S. and Europe.
+(INTC:US) this week scaled back its annual sales forecast as personal computer-demand fails to rebound among consumers in the U.S. and Europe.

 Tablets with Windows 8, including Microsoft’s first-ever foray into the computer hardware market with its own Surface tablet, are set to go on sale Oct.
 26. Until then, Microsoft won’t be able to materially reverse the trend of customers defecting to rivals’ tablets, Klein has said.